MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/mrsdeploy-websrv-vignette.md

 ## Service Examples

-First authenticate using _Azure Active Directory_ or _On Premise Active Directory_
+First authenticate using _Azure Active Directory_ or _On Premises Active Directory_

 ```R